vintasoftware/django-role-permissions/docs/roles.rst

 The field ```available_permissions``` lists what permissions the role can be granted.
 The boolean referenced on the ```available_permissions``` dictionary is the default value to the refered permission.

-New permissions can be added at any time and users will be granted the default permission value until it's explicitly changed.